ziglang/zig/README.md

 licenses.
 Any attempt to complicate the software license of Zig would risk compromising the value Zig provides to users.

-Therefore, Zig is available under the MIT (Expat) License, and comes with a humble request: use it to make software better serve the needs of end users.
+Therefore, Zig is available under the MIT (Expat) License (except where otherwise noted), and comes with a humble request: use it to make software better serve the needs of end users.